 - Deferred inflow for unavailable revenues is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from two sources: charges for services and operating grants.
+The governmental funds report unavailable revenues from one source: charges for services.
 This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available. - Deferred inflow related to pensions for annual differences between actual and expected experiences and change in assumptions.
-Each annual amount is amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the plans.

-j.
-Claims and Judgments
+Each annual amount is amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the plans. - Deferred inflow related to pensions for the net differences between projected and actual earnings on pension plan investments.
+Each annual amount is amortized over five years. - j.
+Claims and Judgments k.
+Compensated Absences